Cat Breeds

 Popularity, recognition and prices

-Although it is a relatively new race on the international stage, the Transylvanian cat has quickly gained popularity in Europe, where there are already groups dedicated to the fans of this breed.
-Breeders in countries such as Switzerland, Germany, the United Kingdom and even the United States have begun to show interest in this unique feline.
-Being a rare and heritage breed, the price of a Transylvanian cat copy can reach about 1,000 euros, but this amount can be exceeded.
+Although it is a relatively new breed on the international scene, the Transylvanian Cat has quickly gained popularity in Europe, where dedicated enthusiast groups have already formed.
+Breeders from countries such as Switzerland, Germany, the United Kingdom, and even the United States have begun to show interest in this unique feline.
+As a rare and heritage breed, the price of a Transylvanian Cat can reach around €1,000, though it can exceed this amount.

 Legends from Transylvania and symbolism